 Living out the calling as a peacemaker proves one’s faith in Jesus is genuine.
 That one is truly a child of God.
 That’s the “blessed” one on whom God’s approval and his favor rest.

-The question that naturally follows is this: What then are a peacemaker’s characteristics that prove one’s faith is genuine?
+The question naturally follows: What then are a peacemaker’s characteristics that prove one’s faith is genuine?
 I can think of 8.

 8 Characteristics of Peacemakers.